tng-coop/CmsWorkflow/docs/API.md

 Returns a list of supported content types.

 ### `GET /content-types/<type>`
-List all published content items for the given type.
+List all content items for the given type.
+Without authentication only published items are returned.
+If a valid bearer token is supplied, draft items are included as well.
 The `<type>` parameter must match one of the values returned by `GET /content-types`.

 ### `POST /content`
 Create a new content item.
 The body must include a `type` field with one of the supported values as well as `created_by`, `created_at` and `timestamps`.
 Regardless of any provided value, newly created items are stored in the `Draft` state.